noi-techpark/bdp-core/dal/src/main/resources/META-INF/sql/schema-migration-1.1.0-2.0.0-README.md

 ### measurementmobile & measurementmobilehistory
 - We have around 7,000,000 records * 61 attributes, which would become 61 types
-  and 427,000,000 new records inside measurementhistory This could be a huge performance issue.
+  and 427,000,000 new records inside measurementhistory.
+  This could be a huge performance issue.

-> TODO: NEEDS DISCUSSION
+- We keep these tables without changes for now.
+They will be accessible solely via PostgreSQL (ommitting Rest API connectivity)

 ### measurementstring
 - Rename column `value` to `stringvalue`